he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 “When an investor can panic and cash out at any point, it doesn't matter how good that investment is,” says Miller.
 “We have to focus on investor behaviour and that requires coaching clients on key principles to help act in their own interests.
 It’s a hugely important role that advisers and planners play.”

-Governed Portfolio 5
+Governed Portfolio Growth

-ABI UK – Mixed Investment (40%-85% Shares)
+ABI UK – Mixed Investment (40%-85% Shares-Pen)